cosmofur/EX716/README.md

                       %4 is a REQUIRED unique name for this loop.
 It is just an identity symbol and stores no value.

+For completion sake we also have:
+@ForIfA2V           For Index from Constant to Variable
+@ForIfV2A           For Index from Variable to constant A

-Both types FOR loop macros require a terminating 'NextName' to mark the end of the loop
+Both types FOR loop macros require a terminating 'NextName' or 'NextStep' to mark the end of the loop
-@NextNamed %1 %2 : %1 needs to be the same %1 as the For macro, the %2 needs to be the same exact
+@NextNamed %1 %2 : %1 needs to be the same Index(%1) as the For macro, the %2 needs to be the same exact
                    symbol as used as %4 in the For macros.
+@NextStep %1 %2 %3: %1 is the Index(%1) of the For Macro, %2 is a constant to increment %1 by, and %3 is the loop name.
+    One key restriction on NextStep, the Index must eventually equal the limit value (%3 in the For Macro) exactly.
+Otherwise the Index might overstep the limit value and continue looping the full 16bit range of values.
+    You CAN use NextStep to do a reverse For Loop (count down from high to low value)

 The For loops Can be nested but use unique '%4' labels

 @DEBUGTOGGLE     : A macro that directs the emulator to start/stop printing out each instruction as it is executed.
 The output of the debug, Output of debug listed is in format

 For PRM type commands:
-Hex Address  OptCode  PRM[PRM]->[[PRM]]   Flags SP:Stack Depth or
+Hex Address  Opcode  PRM[PRM]->[[PRM]]   Flags SP:Stack Depth or
 :label followed by some of the Internal symbol values of label which include the line filename. or for S type commands
-Hex Address OptCode HW Stack Dump
+Hex Address Opcode HW mini Stack Dump

 --------------------------------------------------------------------